 Below: Leaves are opposite with slight heart-shaped bases that touch or sometimes clasp the smooth stem.

-Below: 1st photo - Here we see the stamens surrounding the ovary and the single style.
+Below: 1st photo - Here we see the stamens surrounding the ovary and style.
 2nd photo - As the ovary enlarges the stamens wither away.

 Below Fertile flowers produce a 2-sectioned seed capsule that splits when mature to release numerous small flattened brown seeds to the wind.
 They have no pappus but are light enough for wind distribution.

-Below: 1st & 2nd photos - the inflorescence.
-3rd photo - The root system is rhizomatous and allows the plant to vegetatively reproduce.
+Below: The root system is rhizomatous and allows the plant to vegetatively reproduce.
+1st photo - a young plant, 2nd photo large root of a mature plant.

 Medicinal Lore: All known Gentian species have intensely bitter properties in the root.
 Over the centuries in Europe and Asia this has led to the development of herbal medicines, particularly from the old world species G. lutea.
 Gentian bitters are prepared from the dried root in use for general debility, weakness of the digestive system and lack of appetite.
 An alcoholic drink can even be prepared from the roots as once properly prepared and distilled, the distillate contains alcohol.
 The New World species of gentian have similar properties to the European species.
 You will find much detail in Mrs. Grieve's Book.
 (Ref. #7).